filakhtov/gentoo-use-docs/x11-base/xorg-server.md

 This flag can be enabled to assist in debuggin X server code.

-### wayland
-Pass the `--enable-xwayland` option to the configure script.
-Build a modified version of the Xorg server to use Wayland input devices for input and forward either the root window or individual top-level windows as Wayland surfaces.
-The server still runs the same 2D driver with the same acceleration code as it does when it runs natively, but Wayland handles presentation of the windows instead of KMS.

-This flag should be enabled if there is a need to run Wayland window system with X based applications.

 ### xcsecurity
 Pass the `--enable-xcsecurity` option to the configure script.
 Build the X Security Extension to allow distinguishing between trusted clients - that are permitted to use the entire X protocol, and untrusted clients - that are limited in what they do, e.g. they are prohibited from accessing window images of trusted clients.
 Enable support for runtime `-sp` option to specify a file that contains security policies.